SAFETY CONSULTANT, J31

 Level IV: Code: J31D Salary Band: L

-At this level of this job family employees are assigned responsibilities for directing and coordinating an occupational safety and health program which is large in size and scope.
-This may include programs in large agencies, programs involving statewide functions or positions, or other similar programs.
+At this level of this job family employees are assigned responsibilities for supervising employees in an occupational safety and health program.
 It may also involve direction or oversight of facility or institutional programs, risk management analysis and planning and similar activities.

-Knowledge, Skills and Abilities required at this level include those identified in Level III plus the ability to administer a large occupational health and safety program.
+Knowledge, Skills and Abilities required at this level include those identified in Level III plus knowledge of supervisory principles and practices.

 Education andExperience requirements at this level include those identified in Level III plus one additional year of qualifying experience.